usgs/earthquake-processing-formats/format-docs/LocationData.md

 * MinimumDistance - The minimum distance to the closest station in degrees
 * RMS - A number that indicates the Standard Error of the residual in seconds.
 * Quality - A string containing the quality flag.
-* SuggestedInputDepth - A number containing the suggested input depth in kilometers
+* BayesianDepth - A number containing the suggested bayesian depth in kilometers
-* SuggestedDepthRange - A number containing the suggested constrained depth range (+\-) in kilometers
+* BayesianRange - A number containing the bayesian depth range (+\-) in kilometers
-* DataImportance - A number containing the data importance from the baysian depth constraint
+* DepthImportance - A number containing the importance from the bayesian depth constraint
 * ErrorEllipse - An object containing the error ellipse of the Location, see [ErrorEllipse](ErrorEllipse.md)